52nd Fighter Wing sees Airmen become Guardians

+Twelve Airmen from the 52nd Communications Squadron have transitioned into the United States Space Force as of February.

-Nine U.S. Space Force Guardians who finished their transition from the U.S. Air Force earlier this year, pose for a group photo in the 52nd Communications Squadron heritage room, April 16, 2021.
-The 52nd CS is one of various agencies around Spangdahlem Air Base that has seen its members cross over into the new service branch as part of a program first initiated in 2020.
-(U.S. Air Force photo by 1st Lt Allen Gutierrez)
+The 52nd CS is one of various agencies around Spangdahlem Air Base that has seen its members cross over into the new service branch as part of a program that first initiated in 2020.

+“The process started back in May of 2020 where members were able to apply for the Common AFSC Interservice Transfer to Space Force,” said Senior Master Sgt.
+John Walker, 52nd CS operations flight chief.
+“On Nov.
+3, 2020, Space Force announced both the company grade officers and E-8/E-9 selected personnel.
+After the announcement, Common AFSC senior NCOs (Senior Master Sergeants and chief master sergeants) were given a transfer between Dec.
+1-20, 2020.
+Junior Enlisted members and CGOs were notified of their selection around mid-December and were allowed to transfer in February.”

+Thanks to Space Force leadership and the Air Force Personnel Center, members of the 52nd CS have not seen many issues regarding transfer guidance into the Space Force.

 |Date Taken: